syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Selection.md

 ### SelectionChanged

 `SelectionChanged` event is fired when select the item in SfDataGrid.
-You can use this event to get the SelectedItem, SelectedValue.[SelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SelectionChangedEventArgs.html) provides data for `SelectionChanged` event.
+You can use this event to get the SelectedItem, SelectedValue.
+[SelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SelectionChangedEventArgs.html) provides data for `SelectionChanged` event.

 {% tabs %}
 {% highlight c# %}
-sfMultiColumn.SelectionChanged += sfMultiColumn _SelectionChanged;
+MultiColumnDropDown.SelectionChanged += MultiColumnDropDown_SelectionChanged;

-void sfMultiColumn _SelectionChanged(object sender, Syncfusion.UI.Xaml.Grid.SelectionChangedEventArgs args)
+void MultiColumnDropDown_SelectionChanged(object sender, Syncfusion.UI.Xaml.Grid.SelectionChangedEventArgs args)
 {
      var selectedValue = (sender as SfMultiColumnDropDownControl).SelectedValue;
 }
 {% endhighlight %}
 {% endtabs %}

-N> SelectionChanged event will not trigger when [SelectionMode] is [Multiple] for [SfMultiColumnDropDownControl].
+N> SelectionChanged event will not be triggered when SelectionMode is Multiple.